UNIT 9 ASSIGNMENTS

 1. Read the textbook assignments, list questions you have about the reading, and ask them during class time.

-1b.
-For an interesting discussion of the contribution of methane gas to global warming, go to the following couple of websites: (both short & easy)
+2. For an interesting discussion of the contribution of methane gas to global warming, go to the following website: (short & easy)

 http://antwrp.gsfc.nasa.gov/apod/ap020212.html